Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks and Lourdes Gurriel Jr. (.378 slugging percentage over his past 10 games, including one homer), battle starting pitcher Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.
+The Arizona Diamondbacks and Lourdes Gurriel Jr. (.359 slugging percentage over his past 10 games, including one homer), take on starting pitcher Ryan Pepiot and the Los Angeles Dodgers at Dodger Stadium, Wednesday at 10:10 PM ET.

-In his last game, he went 1-for-4 with a double and an RBI against the Dodgers.
+In his last game he had a hitless showing (0-for-4) against the Dodgers.

 Lourdes Gurriel Jr. Game Info & Props vs. the Dodgers